 Smoked Prime Rib Dry Rub

-- 1 ½ Tbsp coarse ground pepper (freshly ground is best)
+- 1 ½ tablespoon coarse ground pepper (freshly ground is best)

-- ¼ tsp chili powder (or cayenne pepper - both are optional)
+- ¼ teaspoon chili powder (or cayenne pepper - both are optional)

 - Rinse your prime rib roast in cool running water, and pat dry with paper towels.
 Remove any excess fat or silver skin, if desired.5 lb prime rib